-Articles of Incorporation; Bylaws of Chronimed
+Certificate of Incorporation; Bylaws of Chronimed

-Upon completion of the merger, the articles of incorporation of Chronimed as in effect immediately prior to the effectiveness of the merger will be the articles of incorporation of Chronimed, as the surviving corporation and wholly owned subsidiary of MIM.
-Additionally, the bylaws of Chronimed as in effect immediately prior to the effective time of the merger will be the bylaws of Chronimed, as the surviving corporation and wholly owned subsidiary of MIM.
+Upon completion of the merger, the articles of incorporation of Chronimed, as the surviving corporation, will be amended to read in their entirety as the certificate of incorporation of Merger Sub as in effect immediately prior to the effectiveness of the merger and will be the certificate of incorporation of the surviving corporation.
+Additionally, the bylaws of Merger Sub as in effect immediately prior to the effective time of the merger will be the bylaws of Chronimed, as the surviving corporation, until otherwise changed or amended.